 Make sure you Wake Up for your Stop!

-Don’t expect anyone to come and wake you up for your stop – set an alarm and keep it where you can hear it – as the railway staff don’t wake people up.
+Don’t expect anyone to come and wake you up for your stop – set an alarm and keep it where you can hear it – as the railway staff don’t wake people up, and you need to be at the door waiting for your stop if it’s a station where the train only stops for a couple of minutes.

 The Indian (Squat) Toilets are Usually Cleaner…

 In most coaches there’s a choice between “western” and Indian toilets.
 I usually always go for the Indian squat variety as they tend to be cleaner!
 The Western style ones tend to have dirty footprints on the seat (go figure).
 Toilet paper is not provided so if you’re not happy with water, bring tissues (these go straight on to the track unfortunately so use water if you can).
-We recommend bringing hand sanitiser or liquid soap too as the soap often seems to run out.
+I recommend bringing hand sanitiser or liquid soap too as the soap often seems to run out or was never there to begin with…

 Stay up to date with the status of your ticket (and train).